openstack/openstack-ansible-os_gnocchi/README.rst

 Index
 ^^^^^
 You will need to have an appropriate SQLAlchemy-supported database for the index.
-OpenStack Ansible provides roles to deploy a Galera cluster, and this role is presumed by the default indexer url but you can override that using the config template library if you wish to use PostgreSQL.
+OpenStack-Ansible provides roles to deploy a Galera cluster, and this role is presumed by the default indexer url but you can override that using the config template library if you wish to use PostgreSQL.

 Storage
 ^^^^^^^
 You will need to have an appropriate set of data stores.
-Filesystem storage is the default and is NOT an H.A. solution and will not work properly if there are multiple Gnocchi instances in your OpenStack cluster.
-First-class support is planned for Swift and Ceph.
+Filesystem storage is an option but is NOT an H.A. solution and will not work properly if there are multiple Gnocchi instances in your OpenStack cluster.
+First-class support is planned for Swift is in testing and is the current default. support for Ceph as a storage engine is theoretically possible but has not been tested yet.

 Coordination
 ^^^^^^^^^^^^